Three Circle Model

 The Ownership Circle considers the management of wealth within the family business.
 Managing the ownership area of the business involves more than just minimizing taxes and protecting the wealth.
 This is the area that requires contingency and continuity plans, using such tactics as tax planning, estate planning and personal financial planning, to endure an equitable balance that is fair to both the individual family members and the business.
 Giving everyone an equal ownership of the business can cause conflict.
 It is not appropriate to put family members into ownership together when there isn’t a common interest.

+The test version is for a single family member.
 If you are then interested in taking this a step further, we would be happy to arrange for you to participate in the full survey where all family members with an interest or involvement in the business complete the questionnaire independently and in confidence.

 This process helps to identify the conflicts and differences of opinion that need to be resolved to facilitate the development of a successful family business and/or transfer of ownership and management to the next generation.
 You will receive a detailed synopsis and profile of the key issues, concerns, potential conflicts and building blocks for the future.
 This report will highlight the areas where family consultation and business planning activity are most needed.